Russellville High School (Arkansas): Athletics

-For the 2012-2014 seasons, the Russellville Crimson Cyclones participate in the state's second largest classification (6A) within the combined 6A/7A Central Conference.
-Competition is primarily sanctioned by the Arkansas Activities Association with the Cyclones competing in baseball, basketball (boys/girls), competitive cheer, cheer, cross country, competitive dance, dance, debate, football, golf (boys/girls), soccer (boys/girls), softball, speech, swimming (girls), tennis (boys/girls, track and field, volleyball, and wrestling.
+For the 2024-2025 seasons, the Russellville Crimson Cyclones participate in the state's second largest classification (6A) within the combined 6A/7A Central Conference.
+Competition is primarily sanctioned by the Arkansas Activities Association with the Cyclones competing in baseball, basketball, bowling,(boys/girls), competitive cheer, cheer, cross country, competitive dance, dance, debate, football, golf (boys/girls), soccer (boys/girls), softball, speech, swimming (girls), tennis (boys/girls, track and field, volleyball, and wrestling.

-RHS has won at least 40 state championships in its athletic history, the first in 1933 with football Cyclones being recognized by the Arkansas Activities Association as state champions.
-In 2014, the Cyclones won state Class 6A championships in baseball, volleyball, and boys soccer.
+RHS has won at least 40 state championships in its athletic history with the first coming in 1933 with the Cyclone football team being recognized by the Arkansas Activities Association as state champions.
+In 2014, the Cyclones won state Class 6A championships in baseball, volleyball, and boys' soccer.
 The boys' track and field team won nine state championships between 1951 and 2012.
 In 2014, Russellville won its third state baseball championship (1993, 2001).
-In 2015, the Cyclones won their third Class 6A state boys soccer championship in the previous four years (2012, 2014, and 2015).
+In 2024, the Cyclones won their eighth Class 6A state boys' soccer championship.

-The Cyclones (12-1) won the 2016 State Class 6A football championship.